-Are you convinced by now that why send a real letter?
+Are you convinced by now… why send a real letter?

 Snail mail can also be in the form of envelopes and letters, cards, postcards, or even small packages as long as it’s handwritten (or do it yourself from scratch like these mini projects) and sent via postal service.

 If not, why not read this article from uncustomary.org – 100 reasons to send snail mail?

 So, these are some of the suggestions you can use and send your first snail mail right away.

 Last but not least, it’s still up to you.
 You can have lots of reasons to write a letter or you don’t need a reason at all.
-Since sending real letters do take a bit more time and cost money, you can send it once in a while or during special holidays/celebrations.
+Since sending real letters do take a bit more time and cost money, you can send it once in a while or during special holidays or celebrations.

 The most important thing is to get started.
 Grab a pen and paper, use some pretty masking tapes to decorate if you happen to have some, write a few short encouraging sentences or a long-winded one and mail to your favorite people.

-I can already see their broad grin when they hold your thoughtful snail mails in real.
+I can already see their broad grin when they hold your thoughtful snail mails in their hands.